An Essential Guide to the Best Things to do in Andalucia and the best places to visit in Andalucia

 The Mediterranean coast near Granada and Malaga boasts a lot of cliffs and unique rock formations like El Torcal near Antequera or El Chorro near Malaga.

-In case you’re visiting Andalucia for the first time, you can’t miss this Essential Guide on Things To Do in Andalucia, Spain, and the guide to the best hotels in Andalucia for every budget.
+In case you’re visiting Andalucia for the first time, you can’t miss this Essential Guide on Things To Do in Andalucia, Spain, the guide to the best hotels in Andalucia for every budget and of course, the best Spanish souvenirs from Andalucia.

 1. Things to do in Andalusia: Seville